 If the Tribunal decides that a Notice of Appeal is invalid they will write to the appellant and their representative explaining why.
 Reasons why an appeal will be considered invalid include failure to include a copy of the HO's decision letter, failure to include the HO reference numbers, failure to include the grounds for the appeal and late submissions of the Notice of Appeal.
 It is possible to write to the Tribunal and request that they reconsider their decision not to hear the appeal.
-This would need to be accompanied by a letter outlining why the form was submitted late or was incomplete.
+This would need to be accompanied by the missing information or an explanation as to why the form was submitted late or was incomplete.